 With household computer monitors now as common as a refrigerator in your kitchen, it’s easy to take for granted or simply ignore what each type of monitor can bring to the table.
-As we have explored in the past there is something for everyone - perhaps price is most important, casual or professional use, multitasking and workflow management, and gaming responsiveness.
-Whatever the need there is one common theme across all monitor in that they all need to display colors.
+As we have explored in the past there is something for everyone - perhaps price is most important, connectivity options, casual or professional use, multitasking, workflow management, 4K display, and gaming responsiveness.
+Whatever the need there is one common theme when looking through a catalog of the best monitors - they all need to display colors.

 What is color gamut?

 To first explain color accuracy, we first need to understand color gamut.
 Color gamut is the range of colors within a spectrum of colors that are reproduced.
 Today, most monitors are able to display up to 16.7 million colors, but there are some monitors that are able to exceed even that number!
 Knowing that color gamut is simply the range of colors available on a given device, now we can better understand color accuracy.

 Whether your display generates 256, 16.7 million, or over 1 billion colors, color accuracy neatly explains how well a monitor can reproduce colors and their variations as intended.
 For many people, this isn’t a huge factor in deciding which monitor to use.
 For professionals and enthusiasts, color accuracy and finding the right calibration is everything.